 If some of the acoustic neuroma is left remaining, it can often be treated with radiotherapy.
-After surgery for an acoustic neuroma, you will probably have to remain in hospital for a few days for monitoring.
-You should be fully recovered within 6-12 weeks, and, if your tumour was completely removed, you should not need any more treatment.
+Following surgery for an acoustic neuroma, admission to hospital for a few days for monitoring is usually advised.
+Full recovery typically takes 6-12 weeks, and if the tumour was completely removed, no further treatment is needed usually.

-This is a newer type of treatment that can be used for acoustic neuromas.
-Stereotactic radiosurgery involves delivering radiation to an extremely well-defined area within the brain - where your acoustic neuroma is.
+This is another type of treatment that can be used for acoustic neuromas.
+Stereotactic radiosurgery involves delivering radiation to an extremely well-defined area within the brain - where the acoustic neuroma is.

 Proton beam therapy (a form of radiation therapy) and also biological treatments (so called because they interfere with the biological function of the tumour) such as bevacizumab, everolimus, and lapatinib are currently being tried out.
 Aspirin may also be a useful treatment for controlling the growth of the tumour.
 However, these treatments are not yet offered routinely in the UK.

 What are the possible complications from the treatments for acoustic neuroma?

 - Damage to the vestibulocochlear nerve, leading to deafness.
 As mentioned, a degree of hearing loss is normal after treatment for acoustic neuroma.
-If you have NF2 and bilateral tumours, there is a strong chance that after surgery, you will completely lose the hearing in both of your ears.
+Following surgery for bilateral tumours in those with NF2, there is a strong chance of complete loss of hearing in both ears.

 - Damage to the trigeminal nerve, leading to loss of feeling (facial numbness).
 In the same way that the facial nerve can be damaged during surgery to remove an acoustic neuroma, the trigeminal nerve can also be injured.
 If this occurs, there is loss of sensation to parts of the face.